-The performance of the global climate models (GCMs) and regional climate models (RCMs) selected for NARCliM are discussed below, and preliminary findings on the performance of the NARCliM modelling presented.
+The performance of the global climate models (GCMs) and regional climate models (RCMs) selected for the 2014 NARCliM projections are discussed below, and preliminary findings on the performance of the NARCliM modelling are presented.

 Performance of RCM simulations driven by NCEP re-analysis

-NCEP re-analysis driven RCM simulations for the 1950-2009 period were validated based on gridded 5km resolution minimum and maximum temperature and mean rainfall data developed under the Australian Water Availability Project (AWAP)2.
+The National Centers for Environmental Prediction (NCEP) re-analysis driven RCM simulations for the 1950-2009 period were validated based on gridded 5-kilometre resolution minimum and maximum temperature and mean rainfall data developed under the Australian Water Availability Project (AWAP)2.
 Results show that regional climate downscaling improves the simulation of precipitation and minimum and maximum temperature.
 Moreover, preliminary results indicate that the RCMs improve model performance in accounting for the influence of major climate drivers such as El Nino–Southern Oscillation.

 Performance of GCM-driven RCM simulations compared to GCMs only